Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Results and Discussions

 First, we analyze the performance of various tuning schemes against the GW100 reference IPs, using both the $GKS$ and $G_0W_0$ HOMO orbital energies.
 Accurate assessment of these IPs is a crucial first step, as the $GKS$ and subsequently $G_0W_0$ corrected eigenvalues provide the essential input for the following BSE calculations.

 To this end, in Table~\ref{tab:gw100_errors1}, we compare the impact of tuning scheme on GKS and the corresponding $G_0W_0$ results.
 Table~\ref{tab:gw100_errors1} summarizes the mean signed errors (MSEs), mean absolute errors (MAEs), and mean absolute relative errors (MAREs) of these predictions computed with respect high-level CCSD(T) reference results.
 Full results are provided in the SI file~\cite{supplementary}, including the errors computed relative to experimental values.
-The corresponding data for the def2-QZVP basis set~\cite{def2-family} are also reported in the SI~\cite{supplementary}; the overall trend remains essentially unchanged upon moving to the larger basis set.
+The corresponding data for the def2-QZVP basis set~\cite{def2-family} are also reported in the SI~\cite{supplementary} Tables S9 and S10; the overall trend remains essentially unchanged upon moving to the larger basis set.
+Additionally, Tables S7 and S8 present results obtained with various functionals as starting points for $G_0W_0$ calculations on the GW100 test set, further confirming that RSH constitutes the optimal choice for such an analysis.

-One can note that choice of tuning parameter strongly affects the KS-DFT (GKS) results, whereas its impact becomes much weaker after applying $G_0W_0$ corrections.
-At the KS-DFT (GKS) level, \(\omega_{\mathrm{eff}}\) produces the largest and clearly systematic overestimation of the IPs (MSE \(=0.32\) eV), together with comparatively large absolute errors (MAE \(=0.38\) eV; MARE \(=3.20\%\)).
-This is not surprising, since the \(\omega_{\mathrm{eff}}\) tuning scheme does not aim to reproduce any particular orbital energy.
-Nevertheless, as shown in \Fig{omegaval} for He and the P$_2$ system, effective tuning typically yields fairly accurate IP estimates from the GKS HOMO energies compared with other tuning schemes.
-In contrast, \(\omega_{\mathrm{OTRSH}}\) substantially reduces the bias and improves the overall accuracy (MSE \(=-0.11\) eV; MAE \(=0.24\) eV; MARE \(=2.07\%\)).
-The best KS-DFT performance is obtained with \(\omega_{\mathrm{HOMO}}\), which is nearly unbiased (MSE \(=-0.03\) eV) and yields the smallest errors (MAE \(=0.14\) eV; MARE \(=1.32\%\)).

-To further elucidate the role of the tuning prescription, we analyzed, as a typical example, the real-space distributions of the frontier molecular orbitals of uracil and butadiene.
-As shown in Fig.~\ref{orbitalplot}, the isosurfaces obtained with \(\mathrm{GKS}(\omega_{\mathrm{eff}})\), \(\mathrm{GKS}(\omega_{\mathrm{OTRSH}})\), and \(\mathrm{GKS}(\omega_{\mathrm{HOMO}})\) are qualitatively very similar, indicating that the effective tuning procedure produces orbitals of comparable quality to the more elaborate multi-SCF \(\omega_{\mathrm{OTRSH}}\) and \(\omega_{\mathrm{HOMO}}\) approaches.
-An occasional phase inversion is the only minor, visible difference.
-More importantly, the IPs obtained with \(\omega_{\mathrm{eff}}\) remain comparable in quality with those obtain with other two investigated schemes (see Table S5 in SI file\cite{supplementary}).